abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_features_meaning/py_features_meaning.rst

 Goal
 =====

-In this chapter, we will just try to understand what are features, why are they important, why corners are important etc.
+In this chapter, we will just try to understand what features are, why they are important, why corners are important, etc.

 Explanation
 ==============